 Step 1: Paint the back of one paper plate.
 Use a darker shade of blue for the bottom and a light shade for the rest of the paper plate.

-Step 2: Once the paint has dried, cut out a center circle of the paper plate.
+Step 2: Wait till the paint dries out completely.
+Cut out a center circle of the paper plate.

 Step 3: Punch holes along the inner edge, but only the bottom that is painted in a darker shade of blue.